WSU-kduncan/cs3900-autobody-4/Agile-MVP-BusinessNeedsAnalysis.md

 # MVP \- Analyze the Business Needs

-Team Name:
+Team Name: Autobody
-Team Members:
+Team Members: Dylan, Owen, Ashu
-Project Name:
+Project Name: ShopFlow Pro

 ## Problem Statement

 > Clearly articulate the problem or pain-point your product aims to solve.
+- Our product aims to solve the problem of ineffcient tracking, improper time management, and difficulty priortizing repairs, resulting in increased downtime which causes loss of business.

 ***